Ms. Harper appears in The Courier: From the ashes. This is a 2017 Limited Series from indie comics publisher Zenescope .

 One more AP of DEX and/or BODY is definitely possible for the bigger, fiercer specimen.

-They can smell humans from a long way away, can move almost as fast as a horse, and their claws and fangs can shear through human bone with little difficulty.
+- Have claws and fangs that can shear through human bone with little difficulty.

 Primals usually come in packs – quite possibly a score or more.
 One suspects their pregnancies are markedly faster than human ones.